starkfell/100DaysOfIaC/articles/day.43.build.agents.md

 # Day 43 - Build Agents in Azure Pipelines

-In this installment, we're going to begin unpacking Azure DevOps build agents, your options, and where you can find advantages, both in terms of functionality and cost.
+In this installment, we're going to begin unpacking Azure Pipelines build agents, your options, and where you can find advantages, both in terms of functionality and cost.

 In this article: